All of these experiences can be yours in the Balkans. These 26 ideas for what not to miss on your Balkans road trip are tried and tested by our team.

 See The Beautiful Bay Of Kotor

-A UNESCO World Heritage Site in northern Montenegro, the glorious Bay of Kotor is without question one of the top attractions in the Balkans.
+A UNESCO World Heritage Site in northern Montenegro, the glorious Bay of Kotor is without question one of the top attractions for all Balkan road trips.
 The bay is sometimes described as the only fjord in the Mediterranean.
 While that is technically not true, it does effectively explain what the landscape looks like.
 A visit to this unique bay is one of the best things to do in Montenegro and the Balkans in general.

 The Bay of Kotor, also known as Boka Kotorska Montenegro, begins seemingly like any other Mediterranean bay.
 It’s simple and rocky, not really invoking any awe or causing any jaws to drop.
 But as you continue further into the bay, swinging around bends and meandering along its many folds, the landscape becomes increasingly spectacular.
 The coastal mountains get steeper, the scenery more rugged.

-There are several villages and towns in the Bay of Kotor to explore, yet there are two head and shoulders above the rest.
-Especially if you have limited time at your disposal, these are the ones you should really focus on.
+There are several villages and towns in the Bay of Kotor to explore, yet two are head and shoulders above the rest.
+Especially if you have limited time at your disposal, these are the ones you should focus on.
 They are Perast and the Old Town of Kotor.
 Both towns feature stunning historic architecture and churches, some beaches, and walking and hiking paths.

 Soak Up The Albanian Riviera Sunshine